nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 :bulb: Note
 * The search is case-insensitive. e.g. `find n/tutorial` will match `Tutorial`
 * The order of the keywords does not matter. e.g. `find n/Set Problem` will match `Problem Set`
-* Partial and full words will be matched. e.g. `find m/2030S` and `find m/CS2030S` will match tasks whole module is `CS2030S`
+* Partial and full words will be matched. e.g. `find m/2030S` and `find m/CS2030S` will match tasks whose module is `CS2030S`
 * Tasks that match at least one keyword will be returned (i.e. OR search). e.g. `find n/tut set` will match `Tutorial 1` and `Problem Set 2`